hikemalliday/stables/README.txt

 **HOW TO OUTPUT INVENTORY/SPELLBOOK FILES*
 -Commands to output inventory/spellbook files:
-  -Load into a character in game, and type: output inventory Charname -Load into a character in game, and type: output spellbook Charnamespells -THESE MUST BE FORMATTED AS SUCH, with the first letter of the character name capitalized, and the rest lower case.
+  -Load into a character in game, and type: /output inventory Charname -Load into a character in game, and type: /output spellbook Charnamespells -THESE MUST BE FORMATTED AS SUCH, with the first letter of the character name capitalized, and the rest lower case.